dwaite/multipass/draft-waite-multipass-retrieval.md

 4. The Authorization Server returns an access token and optional refresh token to the holder.

-5. The Holder requests a multipass ticket from the Multipass Endpoint, leveraging the previously discovered metadata.
+5. The Holder requests a multipass ticket from the Multipass Endpoint using the access token, leveraging the previously discovered metadata.
 This request includes an ephemeral public key, which should be unique per request and be different from any cryptographic keys which might be used as part of client authorization to the Authorization or for access token usage.

-6. The issuer returns a generated single-use ticket, with confirmation set to use the supplied ephemeral key.
+6. The issuer returns a generated single-use multipass ticket, bound to the supplied ephemeral key for proof of possession.

-Verifiers request credentials be presented to them, claimed by an Issuer with appropriate cryptographic proof.
-The presentation is constructed by the holder - based on statements from the issuer contained within the multipass ticket and for credentials the issuer asserts.
+Verifiers request credentials be presented to them from a holder, asserted by an issuer with appropriate cryptographic proof.
+The presentation is constructed by the holder based on statements from the issuer contained within the multipass ticket and from the credentials asserted by the issuer.

-The multipass ticket may already have been retrieved and cached for later use (within the validity period of the ticket), or may be retrieved through the process of answering the issuer's request.
+The selected multipass ticket may already have been retrieved and cached for later use (within the validity period of the ticket), or may be retrieved on demand as part of the process of answering the issuer's request.

 ~~~~~~~ text/plain
 +--------------+  1. Request presentation     +---------------+